 Over the four months they were here, they participated in a rigorous two-week seminar class—Internet & Society: The Technologies and Politics of Control—co-taught by Berkman Klein co-founder Jonathan Zittrain and MIT Media Lab Director Joi Ito.

 For the rest of the program, the cohort members iterated and developed projects, centering around the original prompt.
 Below you can read more about the diverse and talented cohort.
-On our projects page you can read more about what they worked on during their stint in Assembly.
+On our projects page you can read more about what they worked on during Assembly.

 In January 2017, we were thrilled to announce the first Assembly cohort for the Berkman Klein Assembly.
 The group brought together a mixture of theoretical and practical talent, with individuals coming from research and industry backgrounds.